Kinship care in the UK

 Kinship care is the most common form of non-parental care for children who are unable to live with their parents in England.
 At the time of the 2011 Census, there were an estimated 152,910 children (1 in 74) living in kinship care, according to research by Bristol University.
 Family Rights Group now puts this number at between 200,000 and 300,000.

-Reliable estimates suggest that two thirds (67%) of children in kinship care are being looked after because their parents have experienced difficulties related to drug and alcohol misuse.
+An estimated two thirds (67%) of children in kinship care are being looked after because their parents have experienced difficulties related to drug and alcohol misuse.

 As a prevention charity, part of Mentor’s work involves providing personalised support, information, advice and peer group opportunities for kinship carers and young people they care for.
 This improves family relationships, builds confidence and helps kinship families be more positively integrated within their local community.

 Since 2004, Mentor has worked with hundreds of kinship care families to identify their specific needs and to develop ways in which carers and children can be better supported in the community.
 We also worked with several partners to develop the Early Help Model, a training programme for professionals working with kinship carers.

 How to talk to your child about alcohol and drugs

 Are you worried about the child you are looking after using drugs or alcohol now or in the future?
 Don’t know how to start talking to them about drugs and alcohol?

 The first thing to remember is that you can make a big difference.

 The love you have for the children you care for can make a crucial difference to their lives.
 Giving them the time and space to talk with you about their worries is the first step to keeping them safe.

 Second, it is important to realise that you are not alone.